beaton/directory/README.md

 1. $ mvn clean install
 2. $ mvn spring-boot:run

+Alternatively after calling mvn clean install, you can run the application locally in debug mode: java -Xdebug -Xrunjdwp:server=y,transport=dt_socket,address=8000,suspend=n -jar target/directory-0.0.1-SNAPSHOT.war.
+I use Eclipse, which can then be easily connected to the running application through Debug Configurations and creating a Remote Java Application configuration.

 Application configuration can be found under /src/main/resources/application.properties

 ## Supported REST endpoints